 3) Most buzzed-about attendee: Former Gourmet Magazine editor and Twitter poet Ruth Reichl announced at the eleventh hour that she was coming to sign copies of her new novel "Delicious."
 After that, taking a selfie with Ruth was top on everyone's priority list.
 Portland Monthly's Karen Brooks took her on a culinary tour of the city, including Sweedeedee and Langbaan, but it was her visit to Ox that inspired her first post-feast blog post.

 4) Surprising trend: Breaking into song.
-Media types rode the "karaoke bus" to Friday's Night DJ Baby Ketten, and at Bunk Bar's Saturday night after-party, chefs Joshua McFadden, Phillip Krajek and Bon Appetit editor Julia Kramer were among those who took the stage to belt out tunes alongside a live band., after-party featured karaoke
+Media types rode the "karaoke bus" to Friday's Night Market, Lardo's after-party featured karaoke DJ Baby Ketten, and at Bunk Bar's Saturday night after-party, chefs Joshua McFadden, Phillip Krajek and Bon Appetit editor Julia Kramer were among those who took the stage to belt out tunes alongside a live band.

 5) Thing that made us stabby: Patiently enduring long lines only to find the chef has run out halfway through the event.
 Yes, people can be pigs, but as the chefs high-fived and packed up, we couldn't help but wonder if it was a planned outage.
 Those who had plenty of food despite inspiring everlasting lines were our heroes.
 Rick Gencarelli of Lardo, Tyler Malek of Salt & Straw, Vitaly Paley of Imperial, and Lisa Schroeder of Mother's Bistro earned our high fives.